İclal Aydın: Life and career

 Born to a Circassian mother and a Kurdish father, Aydın's family were residents of Nevşehir at the time of her birth.
 The family moved to Ankara one year later due to her father's new position.
 She was then educated at Elazığ Anatolian High School.
 With her parents divorce, she returned to Ankara and spent her high school years writing and staging theatre plays.
-In 1989, she enrolled in Ankara University's School of Language and History – Geography, but left the school in her second year and moved to Berlin, where she worked as a stage actress for six years.
+In 1989, she enrolled in theatre department of Ankara University's School of Language and History – Geography Faculty, but left the school in her second year and moved to Berlin, where she worked as a stage actress for six years.

 After returning to Turkey in 1996, she landed a job at a television channel in 1997.
 In the same year, she appeared in Ayna's music video "Ölünce Sevemezsem Seni".
-She further rose to prominence with her role in the series Sıcak Saatler.
+She further rose to prominence with her role in the detective series Sıcak Saatler alongside Mehmet Aslantuğ, Arzum Onan.
 She then started presenting the women's program 2'den 4'e on HBB.
 After working for Kanal D, she held positions ar Radyo D, Radyo Cumhuriyet, Radyo Kent, and BRT FM between 1998 and 2000.
 In 1999, she presented Hayat Güzeldir on BRT.
 The diaries and information gathered for Hayat Güzeldir formed the basis of her first book.
 Between 2006 and 2008, Aydın starred in Star TV's İki Aile as Eda.
-In 2012, she appeared as Behice on the Kanal D series Veda.
+In 2012, she appeared as Behice on the period series Veda based on novel alongside Mehmet Aslantuğ, Fahriye Evcen.
 She subsequently had a supporting role on O Hayat Benim.
 In July 2016, Aydın began presenting her own program İclal Aydın'la Yeniden on Show TV.
 In 2018, she starred in TRT1's Ege'nin Hamsisi.
 As of 2022, she has a leading role on the Kanal D series Üç Kız Kardeş.